Real function spaces#

 from scifem import create_real_functionspace, assemble_scalar

-from scifem.petsc import apply_lifting_and_set_bc, zero_petsc_vector
+from scifem.petsc import apply_lifting_and_set_bc

 import ufl